chartjs/Chart.js/docs/getting-started/v3-migration.md

 ##### Ticks

 * `Scale.afterBuildTicks` now has no parameters like the other callbacks
-* `Scale.buildTicks` is now expected to return tick objects
-* `Scale.convertTicksToLabels` was renamed to `generateTickLabels`.
-It is now expected to set the label property on the ticks given as input
-* `Scale.ticks` now contains objects instead of strings
+* `Scale.ticks` now contains the tick values instead of labels, which are now available in `Scale.labels`
+* `TimeScale.buildTicks` is now expected to return `number`s like the other scales
 * When the `autoSkip` option is enabled, `Scale.ticks` now contains only the non-skipped ticks instead of all ticks.

 ##### Time Scale